 As is common knowledge, two-factor authentication is necessary for increasing the security of WordPress websites.
 Once enabled, you’ll need a one-time password generated on your phone, in addition to your existing WordPress username and password, to log into the website.
 WordPress has not included 2-factor authentication in the core yet but there are WordPress plugins that will easily add this layer of security to your website.

 The only downside of adding 2-factor authentication is that you need to type a few extra digits on the login screen before you are allowed in.
-And if you have a handful of WordPress websites to manage, this can be a bit time consuming.
+And if you have a handful of WordPress websites to manage, this can be a bit time-consuming.

-This week I discovered Clef and it will completely changes the way you log into your WordPress websites.
+This week I discovered Clef and it will completely change the way you log into your WordPress websites.
 With Clef installed, you can log into your website by simply waving the mobile phone at the computer screen.
 Clef also secures your site with 2-factor authentication but you don’t have to type any username or password nor do you have to wait for the one-time tokens.

 It almost feels like magic.
 Watch this short demo to understand how Clef works.